ATV – Transport

 - Use chocks (that fit snugly against wheels) in front and back of ATV.
 Front end header boards should also block forward movement of ATV.

-- Tie down ATV on at least each corner – use tie downs made from one-inch nylon strap or greater, with hooks at each end and that have ratcheting buckles (ordinary rope should not be used due to stretching) or tie-down straps that will lock in place.
+- Tie down ATV at each corner.
+Use tie downs made from one-inch nylon strap or greater, with hooks at each end and ratcheting buckles (ordinary rope should not be used due to stretching), or tie-down straps that will lock in place.

 - ATVs should never be hauled with a load attached to the cargo racks.
-Hazard exists of losing the load from the ATV while in transit.
+Hazards exist from losing the load from the ATV while in transit.

 - 18 Watch Out Situations, PMS 118

 - Interagency Standards for Fire and Fire Aviation Operations (Red Book)